-Beautiful, yet potentially deadly: There is perhaps no better way to describe Arizona in such a brief way, especially when it comes to our natural environment.
+Beautiful, yet potentially deadly: there is perhaps a no better way to describe Arizona in such a brief manner, especially when it comes to its harsh-at-times natural environment.
 While these places may make the perfect setting for photo shoots or an ideal meditation location, they also have their own set of dangers worthy of understanding (and respecting).
 These

-Today, we will look at some places in our state that have repeatedly resulted in injury or death.
-Just remember: before visiting any remote location, always do your research by investigating the area’s history, checking the weather and making sure to bring extra water.
+Today, we will look at some places in the Copper State that have repeatedly resulted in injury or death.
+Just remember: before visiting any remote location, always do your research by investigating the area’s history, checking the weather conditions, and making sure to bring extra water.
 Oh, and use your common sense (which honestly should usually be called

-The majority of the 389 mile-long border between Arizona and Mexico is composed of underinhabited desert land and is filled with natural predators, though it remains quiet more often than not.
-However, another danger to keep in mind is the presence of smuggling activity in the area which, according to area residents, has increased over the years.
+The majority of the 389-mile-long border between Arizona and Mexico is composed of under-inhabited desert land and is filled with natural predators, though it remains quiet more often than not.
+However, another danger to keep in mind is the possible presence of smuggling activity in the area which, area residents claim, has increased over the last ten years or so.
 For now, we'll have to see if politicians can agree that building a fence or altering laws and policies will help stem the violence in the area.
 It's worth nothing, though: none of the Arizona border towns are currently on the list of the

 2. Antelope Canyon